George XII of Georgia: Avar Invasion

 From his refuge in Yerevan, Prince Alexander joined the Avar lands and managed to convince Omar Khan, the Avar leader since 1774, to side against George XII.
 Omar Khan, who was formally a vassal of Kartl-Kakheti, hid his invasion plans by requesting a military protection to General Knorring, while rapidly designing a war plan with Darejan's supporters.
 Alexander and Omar Khan agreed to invade Kakheti, while princes Iulon, Pharnavaz and Vakhtang prepared to occupy the Dariali Gorge, the only opening in the Russia-Georgia natural border, to avoid Russian reinforcements from intervening.
 The three brothers agreed to divide the kingdom amongst themselves in case of success.

 In August 1800, the Avars launched their first attempted invasion in Kakheti's Sagarejo province.
 However, they were quickly defeated and forced to retrieve by the forces led by princes Ioane and Bagrat, sons of George XII, during a battle in Niakhuri, on the shores of the Alazani river on August 15.
 But Omar Khan managed to gather new forces and received the military support of Fath-Ali Shah and Pasha Sabuth of Childir.
 Waiting for a new opportunity to attack, Alexander addressed the Georgian people, swearing on the tomb of Saint Nino that his alliance with Georgia's traditional enemies was only temporary and was meant to restore the legitimate order in the country.

 In early November, an army of 12,000 Avars led by Omar Khan and Alexander Bagrationi invaded Kakheti.
 George XII, increasingly distant from his royal responsibilities, appointed princes Ioane and Bagrat as responsible for the Georgian forces.
 Ioane became head of the Georgian artillery and was reinforced by the Russian forces of Lazarev and Guliakov.
 2,000 Russians, Kakhetians, and mountain militants from Pshavi, Tusheti and Khevsureti, had to face the invaders.
 On November 7, 1800, the two sides met at the junction of the Iori and Alazani rivers.

-During the Battle of Kakabeti, the Georgian-Russian forces came out victorious.
+During the Battle of Niakhura, the Georgian-Russian forces came out victorious.
 Following the loss of 2,000 men, the Avars ran away and Omar Khan was severely injured, dying a few weeks later.
 Alexander Bagrationi fled to Karabakh with 2,000 partisans.
 As for their victory, Ioane, Bagrat, Lazarev, and Guliakov were awarded the Order of Saint-John of Jerusalem by Emperor Paul.